 - ¼ cup mayonnaise

-- 2 tablespoon fresh cilantro roughly chopped
+- 2 tablespoons fresh cilantro roughly chopped

-- 1-½ teaspoon dried dill
+- 1-½ teaspoons dried dill

 - ½ teaspoon garlic powder